Blake seeks to provide the Golden String which can lead us through the labyrinth of our experience or his own poetry.

 Desolate Europe with Wars."

-Contemporary thinkers too teach us that the message is the medium and that the whole is greater than the parts.
+Contemporary thinkers too teach us that the medium is the message and that the whole is greater than the parts.

 .